Minimum Alternate Tax (MAT) in India

 • Dividends paid/proposed

-• The amount or amounts of expenditure relatable to, income, being share of the taxpayer in the income of an association of persons or body of individuals, on which no income-tax is payable in accordance with the XXXXX [A s amended by Financ e A c t, 2021] provisions of section 86
+• The amount or amounts of expenditure relatable to income, being shared of the taxpayer in the income of an association of persons or body of individuals, on which no income tax is payable in accordance with the XXXXX [A s amended by Financ e A c t, 2021] provisions of section 86

-• The amount representing notional loss on transfer of a capital asset, being share or a special purpose vehicle to a business trust in exchange of units allotted by that trust referred to in clause (xvii) of section 47 or the amount representing notional loss resulting from any change in carrying amount of said units or the amount of loss on transfer of units referred to in clause (xvii) of section 47
+• The amount representing notional loss on the transfer of a capital asset, being shared or a special purpose vehicle to a business trust in exchange for units allotted by that trust referred to in clause (xvii) of section 47 or the amount representing notional loss resulting from any change in carrying amount of said units or the amount of loss on the transfer of units referred to in clause (xvii) of section 47

 • Expenditure relatable to income by way of royalty in respect of patent chargeable to tax under section 115BBF